relacs/makertai/README.md

 ### Preparations

-When you use `makertaikernel.sh` for the first time, then follow these instructions:
+When you use `makertaikernel.sh` for the first time, then follow the following instructions:

 1. Change into the directory with the `makertaikernel.sh` script.